 But when the fairy tale ended…

-not undo.
+The family realizes their precious child is struggling with the most basic developmental milestones, and they vow to love him more.
+However, the truth of their son’s condition is something that even the strongest family could not undo.
 His brain has been damaged by alcohol before he was even born.
 Fetal Alcohol Spectrum Disorder is the leading cause of birth defects and developmental disabilities in the United States… and there is no cure.

 One family’s powerful story of faith began.